orcasound/orcasite/README.md

 ### Setup options

-There are several options for how to setup your dev environment:
+There are several options for how to set up your dev environment:

 - [VS Code with dev containers](#using-vs-code)
 - [Using docker-compose](#using-docker-compose-directly)